 Computing has blood on its hands

-In of the ACM, the Rice professor and former editor-in-chief of CACM, Mr. Moshe Y. Vardi does not mince his words in “Computing, You Have Blood on Your Hands!".
+In ACM Communications, Rice University professor and former CACM editor-in-chief Moshe Y. Vardi doesn't mince his words in “Computing, You Have Blood on Your Hands!".

-He argues that the unintended consequences of the rise of social media and laptops have brought hate trafficking on a global scale but also a global youth mental health crisis.computing
+He argues that the unintended consequences of the rise of social media and laptops have brought hate trafficking on a global scale but also a global youth mental health crisis.to user needs in the fields of distributed systems, software engineering, or artificial intelligence

 "How did the technology we thought was so 'cool' just a decade ago become an assault weapon used to harm, injure, or even kill vulnerable people?"
 Vardi wonders.